Physicslibrary/ARKit-Stereoscope-Hipparcos/README.md

 img src="images/3.jpg" width="640"

 Go to https://www.cosmos.esa.int/web/hipparcos/common-star-names to try different HID numbers of stars.
-Note that some HID doesn't have a ProperName.
+Some HID doesn't have a ProperName.

 HID 71683 has a name "Rigel Kentaurus A" and a distance 1.34 parsec.